pdwarkanath/ISEN609/Assignment1/README.md

 ## Problem Statement

 A manufacturing setup consists of two distinct machines, each producing one component per hour.
 Each component is tested instantly and is identified as defective or non-defective.
-Let $\alpha_i$ be the probability that a component produced by machine i is non-defective, for i = 1; 2.
+Let &alpha;<sub>i</sub> be the probability that a component produced by machine i is non-defective, for i = 1; 2.
 The defective components are discarded and the non-defective components are stored in two different bins, one for each machine.
 When a component is present in each bin, the two are instantly assembled together and shipped out.
 Bin i can hold at most Bi components (where Bi is a fixed positive integer) for i = 1; 2.
 When a bin is full, the corresponding machine is turned off.
 It is turned on again when the bin has space for at least one component.
 Assume that successive components are independent.
 Model the system as a DTMC by writing down the state Xn, state space S and drawing the transition diagram.
 Write a program to obtain the steady-state probabilities.
-For the numerical values (we call these the baseline values) B1 = 3, B2 = 4, $\alpha_1$ = 0:7 and $\alpha_2$ = 0:6, obtain (a) the long-run average number of components in each buffer at the beginning of an hour (before any production) and (b) the throughput (the steady-state number of assembled products shipped out per hour).
-Perform four numerical experiments by varying one of B1, B2, $\alpha_1$ and $\alpha_2$ while leaving the others at their baseline values described above.
-For example, you can vary B1 from 1 to 10 with B2 = 4, $\alpha_1$ = 0.7 and $\alpha_2$ = 0.6.
-Likewise, you could vary $\alpha_2$ from 0.1 to 0.9 while keeping B1, B2 and $\alpha_1$ at the baseline values.
+For the numerical values (we call these the baseline values) B1 = 3, B2 = 4, &alpha;<sub>1</sub> = 0.7 and &alpha;<sub>2</sub> = 0.6, obtain (a) the long-run average number of components in each buffer at the beginning of an hour (before any production) and (b) the throughput (the steady-state number of assembled products shipped out per hour).
+Perform four numerical experiments by varying one of B1, B2, &alpha;<sub>1</sub> and &alpha;<sub>2</sub> while leaving the others at their baseline values described above.
+For example, you can vary B1 from 1 to 10 with B2 = 4, &alpha;<sub>1</sub> = 0.7 and &alpha;<sub>2</sub> = 0.6.
+Likewise, you could vary &alpha;<sub>2</sub> from 0.1 to 0.9 while keeping B1, B2 and alpha;<sub>1</sub> at the baseline values.
 Graph (a) and (b), what do you observe?
 Explain your findings.

 ```python